sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/location-watch.include.rst

 :Description:
     This is the interval after which a file is considered stable if no changes are made to it.

+    This values should be greater than the value of `changes_poll_interval`.

 source_filter